soyoahn/soyoahn.github.io/_posts/2025-06-21-about-this-blog.md

 	1. In the `_includes` folder, create a `writingsamples.html` file.
 		- Add the following line of code, followed by your html or markdown: {% raw %}`{%- assign writingsamples = site.data.writingsamples -%}`{% endraw %}
 	2. In your GitHub site's root folder (`_username_.github.io`), create a `writingsamples.md` file.
-		- Add the block of code you see here: [https://github.com/soyoahn/soyoahn.github.io/blob/main/writingsamples.md?plain=1](https://github.com/soyoahn/soyoahn.github.io/blob/main/writingsamples.md?plain=1)
+		- Add the block of code you see here:
+		<pre> {% raw %} ``` --- title: Writing Samples layout: default --- {%- include writingsamples.html -%} ``` {% endraw %} </pre>
-		Note: Writing Samples is just one example.
+		[Live Example](https://github.com/soyoahn/soyoahn.github.io/blob/main/writingsamples.md?plain=1) | Note: Writing Samples is just one example.
 You could make a "Resume" or "Portfolio" one if you prefer!
 Just change the naming in those two files, including the filenames.

 ✨ What's Next: Someday I'll sit down and update the styles to make it my own!